Website development process

 - Future or planned functionality

 You may also include a budget in your proposal.
-Responding developers and firms will find this useful in determining how to maximize deliverables and provide recommendations on how to meet your requirements.
+Responding developers and businesses will find this useful in determining how to maximize deliverables and provide recommendations on how to meet your requirements.
 They might suggest a phased approach if your requirements exceed your budget or help you to scale back some of the non-essential features of an application.
-Send the request for proposal to between four and six firms; reduce the results to two or three firms for a final detailed review.
+Send the request for proposal to a handful of businesses; reduce the results to two or three businesses for a final detailed review.
 Include each step of the review process in the project timeline.